THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRY

 - Average balance of each account for the past six months

 Getting this proof ended up being more difficult than it should have been, partly because we both have several bank accounts each plus a shared joint account.
 That meant that we needed to get letters from several different banks that all wanted to insist that they only needed to give us the information that the United States immigration process requires, and not whatever requirements we told them we needed for Canadian immigration.
-Personal advice: don’t let them talk you into what they think you need, insist on what you know you need.
+Don’t let them talk you into what they think you need, insist on what you know you need.

 Verification of your work history